Skip to content

 Overview

-The Brita Faucet Mount (Elite) is a faucet water filter.
-It is third-party certified (WQA) to reduce lead, chlorine taste and odor.
-It is also marketed for benzene, asbestos, microplastics, for which we found no accredited third-party certification (so we award no certification credit; this is not a finding that it fails to reduce them).
+The Brita Faucet Mount (FF-100) is a faucet water filter.
+It is third-party certified (WQA) to reduce lead, chlorine taste and odor, asbestos, benzene, VOCs, microplastics.
 Running cost works out to about $0.180 per gallon.

 By the numbers